 With this account you can hold money in over 40 currencies, including Australian dollars and euros, and activate local account details for AUD, EUR, GBP, USD and NZD, which means you can receive money for free in these currencies via local payment methods.
 You’ll be able to switch between currencies easily whenever you want, using the exchange rate you see on Google and for just a low fee, as well as getting a linked debit card for easy spending.

+If you are looking for a way to send money to Ireland, Wise could be an option.
 The low cost international payments on offer with Wise can save you money if you need to pay for things from your Australian account before you move to Ireland - a rental deposit for example.
 Wise payments are fast and safe, and can work out much cheaper than relying on your usual bank - leaving you with more money to spend on yourself

 A new life abroad is an enticing dream, and can offer a wide range of possibilities.
 Take some time to research life in Ireland and find a job which suits your skills, as well as getting a borderless account set up in advance, to make sure you hit the ground running once you arrive.Source: